ooki/dnd_auction_game/README.md

 If you don't win an auction, you'll get back 60% of the gold you bid.
 The exact number of points you receive from an auction is determined by rolling dice, so it's a bit unpredictable.

-In addition, the gold you have after bidding is increased with a 10% interest rate, thanks to the Iron Bank of Braavos.
+In addition, the gold you have after bidding is increased with a 10% interest rate*, thanks to the Iron Bank of Braavos.

 To pass, according to Gandalf, you must obtain at least 10 points.

+*Turns out: Reading the fine print, tells us that the interest rate starts at 10% and follows the function: $\sigma(4 - (g / 1000) )$.
+Where $\sigma(\cdot)$ is the sigmoid function and $g$ is the amount of gold you have.

 _Auctions_
 The auctions are presented in D&D form, for example: 3d6+5 means throw a 6 sided die 3 times and add 5, add it all up